jlmc/hibernate-tunings/caches/Readme.md

 # 2nd Level cache

-- Also keep entities, but is independenty of the hibernate session
+- Also keep entities, but is independent of the hibernate session
 - All the Hibernate sessions share this cache
 - session independent
 - requires additional configurations